About the Pregame Showcase

 Knoxville, TN 37996-4800

-The Pregame Showcase is sponsored by the College of Arts and Sciences with support from WUOT 91.9 FM, the University of Tennessee Office of Alumni Affairs, and the University of Tennessee Athletics.
+The Pregame Showcase is sponsored by the College of Arts and Sciences, the University of Tennessee Office of Alumni Affairs, and the University of Tennessee Athletics.

 College of Arts and Sciences